Can we condense the Spiritus Mundi from the sun inside a container?

 Isn’t it also said that the spirit of life comes from the sun and the stars?

 Maybe it does not come from the sun and the stars but from the vicinity of the celestial bodies.

 Why is the divinity representing the alchemical sun Apollo and not Helios?

-To be honest, in Greek mythology many gods have aspects of Helios: Apollo himself, Chronos, Hephaestus, and even Aphrodite.
-Strictly speaking of alchemical works, Apollo represents the perfect red, what is called Sulfur or soul.
+To be honest, in Greek mythology, many gods have aspects of Helios: Apollo himself, Chronos, Hephaestus, and even Aphrodite.
+Strictly speaking of alchemical works, Apollo represents the perfect red, called Sulfur or soul.